Getting the most out of your short New Zealand motorhome holiday

 • Find out what walks are in the vicinity

-• Visit galleries or museums
+• Visit galleries or museum

 • Just chill out in nature.